Course Duration: 2 years

 Sociology is the scientific study of society.
 Sociologists are interested in everything – from the small details of how we become human to big issues like inequality.
 The course consists of three units:

-> A fascinating look at just how unequal the world continues to be, in terms of money, gender, age and ethnicity.
+- Researching Social Inequalities, A fascinating look at just how unequal the world continues to be, in terms of money, gender, age and ethnicity.
 How can we explain inequality?
+But more importantly, how can we fix it?!
+Let’s be part of the change.

 - Sociology lessons are fun!
 We have lots of discussions and debates, group activities, research projects, creativity and games and you’ll get a complete set of notes for each unit.